TaxFairness/LymeTaxIncr2022/About.md

 > Update - 4 Feb 2023: The petition article was submitted with sufficient signatures to be placed on the Warrant.
 It will be discussed and voted on at March Town Meeting.

 Lyme's property tax burden has not been equitably shared for the last two years.
-High-value properties are taxed at far less than their true value.
+High-value properties are taxed at much less than their true value.
 This transfers a portion of the tax burden to lower-value properties.
 This tax burden shift began with the 2021 revaluation and will continue until the next revaluation.